AlaskaAirlines/auro-nav/api.md

 ### Breadcrumb

-Example when the `auro-nav` slot is populated with `auro-nav-breadcrumb` elements.
-The last `auro-nav-breadcrumb` in an `auro-nav` component should represent the current page the user is on.
+Example when the `auro-nav` slot is populated with `auro-breadcrumb` elements.
+The last `auro-breadcrumb` in an `auro-nav` component should represent the current page the user is on.
 It should reflect a disabled hyperlink and the `href` attribute should **NOT** be populated.

+#### Mobile Behavior

+On mobile viewports (576px and under), `auro-nav` will collapse to show only the previous page `auro-breadcrumb` with a back arrow.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/breadcrumb.html) -->